AnnaBien/Exchange_rates_report_generator/Readme.md

   -d, --debug           enable debug logs
   -r TYPE, --report-type TYPE
-                        Options: "h" or "historical" - generate a report with historical data;Options: "a" or "analytical" -
-                        generate a report with currencies that had the greatest rise and fall in the exchange rate during the given time period, Default: h -c CURRENCY CODE, --currency CURRENCY CODE
+                        Options: "h" or "historical" - generate a report with historical data; Options: "a" or "analytical" - generate a report with currencies that had the greatest rise and fall in the exchange rate during the given time period, Default: h -c CURRENCY CODE, --currency CURRENCY CODE
-                        (Optional) generates report for specified currencies, specify single value or comma separated values (ISO 4217); Defaults to all currencies if not specified -s START_DATE, --start-date START_DATE
+                        generates report for specified currencies, specify
+                        single value or comma separated values (ISO 4217) -s START_DATE, --start-date START_DATE
-                        define the start date included in report YYYY-MM-DD (ISO 8601), Default: yesterday -e END_DATE, --end-date END_DATE
+                        define the start date included in report YYYY-MM-DD (ISO 8601), Default: today
+  -e END_DATE, --end-date END_DATE
-                        define the end date included in report YYYY-MM-DD (ISO 8601), Default: yesterday
+                        define the end date included in report YYYY-MM-DD (ISO 8601), Default: today
   -p DIR_PATH, --dir-path DIR_PATH
-                        path to the directory of the target report file,
-                        Default: current working directory -n FILENAME, --filename FILENAME
+                        the path to the existing directory of the target report file, Default: current working directory -n FILENAME, --filename FILENAME
-                        filename of the target report file, Default: exchange_rates_report.csv
+                        the filename of the target report file, Default: exchange_rates_report.csv
   -f EXTENSION, --format EXTENSION
-                        the report extension: .json or .csv, Default: .csv
+                        the report extension: json or csv; Overrides the extension given in filename.
+Default: csv
 ```